loucyx/lou.codes/.changeset/dry-dingos-press.md

 ---
-"@lou.codes/test": patch
+"@lou.codes/test": minor
 ---

-🧑‍💻 improve errors by adding the file is coming from.
+-   🧑‍💻 improve errors by adding the file is coming from.
+-   🏷️ improve types for `formatValue`.